storybookjs/marko/docs/addons/writing-addons.md

 ### Build system

 We'll need to add the necessary dependencies and make some adjustments.
-With a terminal opened inside your addon directory issue the following commands:
+Run the following commands:

 ```shell
 # Installs React